 Nasi Campur is prepared differently in each part of Indonesia.
 In Bali, it is a mix of rice with grilled tuna, pieces of beef, fried tofu, spinach, corn, cucumber, and the whole thing is spiced with a mixture of Balinese spices and served on a banana leaf.

-Betutu is a dish known throughout Indonesia, but it is most popular in Bali and Lombok.
-It is roasted or stewed poultry marinated in a rich mixture of spices, in which we find, for example, garlic, turmeric, ginger, shallots or shrimp paste.
-It is sometimes prepared for spicy by mixing onion rings with chili peppers and coconut oil.
+Betutu is a dish well known throughout Indonesia, but it is most popular in Bali and Lombok.
+It is roasted or stewed poultry marinated in a rich mixture of spices, in which we see, for example, garlic, turmeric, ginger, shallots or shrimp paste.
+It is sometimes prepared for spicy lovers by mixing onion rings with chili peppers and coconut oil.
 This food is very popular among tourists.

 Pepes is not a pure dish, but it is a method of cooking.
 The base is a banana leaf, which is stuffed with food, rolled and then grilled or stewed.
-The banana leaf is discarded after cooking and discarded, it is not edible.
+The banana leaf is discarded after cooking, it is not edible.
 The pepes method is used mainly for meat, fish, seafood or, for example, mushrooms or tofu.

 Food prices in Bali

 As Bali is a popular destination, local businesses have become accustomed to tourists being willing to pay for good food.
-In restaurants, prices are comparable or often higher than in our country.
+In restaurants, prices are comparable or often higher than in other countries such as the US, the UK.
 But if we live like a local and eat in street stalls, local small restaurants or warungs (local buffets), you will save a lot, but you will also enjoy it very much.
-If we are not demanding, we will rent for CZK 30.
-In average restaurants we pay around CZK 100 for food, and in the better and tourist ones even more than CZK 200.
+If you are not demanding much, you will pay around 1.34 USD.
+In mid-range restaurants you may pay around 5 USD for food, and at high-end restaurants you may pay even more than 9 USD.

 Where you can best find yourself in Bali

 In Bali you can eat well almost everywhere.
 It depends on the choice of food and business.
 You can try more expensive restaurants, but also so-called warungy or fast food buffets, where mostly locals eat.
-If he chooses what your taste buds like, we guarantee that you will not be disappointed.
+If you chooses what suits your tastes, we guarantee that you will not be disappointed.